kazuph/mcp-docs-rag/README.md

 - Git repositories (cloned directories)
 - Plain text files (with .txt extension)

-Each document collection is indexed separately using llama-index.ts with Google's Gemini embeddings.
+Each document is indexed separately using llama-index.ts with Google's Gemini embeddings.

 ### API Keys